 Amazon River Tour

-Stop 3: Isla de los Micos (Monkey Island)
+Stop 1: Isla de los Micos (Monkey Island)

-Stop 4: Puerto Nariño
+Stop 3: Puerto Nariño

 Around midday, you will arrive to the town of Puerto Nariño, a small, but well developed and pretty little town on the Colombian side of the river.
 You'll be able to have lunch in the restaurant at the center of town (our lunch was included, but you should double check that with your tour).

 It's a bit of a hike up the hill, but at the top of town, there's a great observation tower you can climb up and get a great view out over the river.
+The 5,000 pesos entry fee is well worth the incredible view.
 There was also a guide there who gave a short talk on the river, the wildlife, and the community.

-Stop 5: Pink River Dolphin Watching
+Stop 4: Pink River Dolphin Watching

-After the stop at Puerto Nariño, you will head back downriver towards Leticia.
-On the way the boat will stop to try to catch some glimpses of the Amazon’s pink river dolphins.
+On the lake and on your way back down the river, keep an eye out for the Amazon pink river dolphins.
 We didn't have the best luck since the water level was down, and only got a few quick glances.
 Hopefully, you'll have better luck, as they are really pretty.

-Stop 6: Reserva Victoria Regia
+Stop 5: Reserva Victoria Regia